EricBorba/StorageFailurePredictor/README.md

      - **Indexing**: Creating indexes on important fields to speed up queries.
      - **Sharding**: Distributing data across multiple servers for better performance and reliability.

-## Scientific Paper
-The scientific paper produced with the results from the notebooks was published by Eric Borba, Reza Salkhordeh, Salim Mimouni, Eduardo Tavares, Paulo Maciel, Hossein Asadi, and André Brinkmann in the Proceedings of the 37th GI/IT International Conference on Architecture of Computing Systems (ARCS), held in Potsdam, Germany, from May 14th to 16th, 2024.

-- **Title**: A Hierarchical Modeling Approach for Assessing the Reliability and Performability of Burst Buffers
-- **Abstract**: High availability is a crucial aspect of High-Performance Computing.
-Solid-state drives (SSD) offer peak bandwidth as node-local burst buffers.
-The limited write endurance of SSDs requires thorough investigation to ensure computational reliability.
-We propose a hierarchical model to evaluate the reliability and performability of burst buffers.
-We developed a machine-learning model to dynamically predict storage failures according to the wear caused by different applications.
-We also conducted an exploratory study to analyze the workload effects on SSD failures, and a representative dataset was adopted.
-- **Funding**: This work has been funded by the European Union’s Horizon 2020 JTI-EuroHPC research and innovation programme and the BMBF/DLR under the "IO-SEA" project with grant agreement number: 955811.
-This work was partially supported by Conselho Nacional de Desenvolvimento Científico e Tecnológico – CNPq under grant 202998/2019-3.

 ## Installation and Execution

 1. Clone this repository: